College Life. College Credit. College Level.

 In this course, students will explore the culture of ancient Egypt through an interdisciplinary approach that covers areas such as: religion, politics, architecture, art, language, geography/environment, diplomatic relations, and gender relations.
 By approaching ancient Egypt in this way, students will be challenged to better understand the multifaceted aspects of culture and how different components impact and shape each other.

 This course will introduce students to the design and development behind a cutting-edge, modern day gaming engine—the operating system behind the video game.
-We will discuss the purpose and complexities of engines by using a few different gaming engines, sampling a few games, and then recreating a few classic games from scratch.
-We will be coding in Python, but no prior programming experience is necessary.
+We will discuss the purpose and complexities of engines by discussing a few different gaming engines, sampling a few games, and then recreating a few classic games from scratch.
+We will be coding in the Lua programming language, but no prior programming experience is necessary.

 Application Requirements for the Summer Institute Program